LaPingvino/fractal/README.md

 ### Beta version

-The current beta version is 7 (same as stable).
+The current beta version is 8.beta (released July 3rd 2024).

 It is available as a Flatpak on Flathub Beta.